nvtkaszpir/quake-logo-wall-light/README.md

 * infill - rectilinerar 5% infill should be enough
 * use 4 perimeters  and 4 or 5 top/down layers if you need extra strength
-  and extra material for postprocessing such as sanding
+  and extra material for postprocessing such as sanding, for everything **except the hanger** - increasing layer height significantly shortens print time duration, so with 0.4 nozzle I recommend layer height 0.32, which is a recommended 60% of the nozzle diameter.

 * print the parts
 * print connector set